- Overview for 2018-2019

 Note: Off campus Shopping Shuttle stops may not be currently identified with a sign.
 Each bus is supplied with a ride guide.

-South Campus Park and Ride Lots (C2 Permit)
+South Campus Park and Ride Lots (C4 Permit)

-C2 Permits are only $50 per year and allow parking in the Campbell Lane and South Campus Lots at all times.
-After 2 PM, C2 Permits are honored on the main campus in C1 lots and lots zoned AP - "All Permits."
-After 4:30 PM, C2 permits are valid in all lots except Housing.
+C4 Permits are only $50 per year and allow parking in the Campbell Lane and South Campus Lots at all times.
+After 2 PM, C4 Permits are honored in all Commuter lots and lots zoned AP - "All Permits."
+After 4:30 PM, C4 permits are valid in all lots except Housing.

 The WHITE LINE provide transit service approximately every 6 minutes during peak service.
 Bus stops are conveniently located around the perimeter of campus and provide near "front door" service to many academic and residential buildings.